- Transit Toronto Site FAQ

 Woodbine's temporary loop was located just east of Woodbine's current bus terminal, in what is today a parking lot.
 A tunnel leading from this platform to the mezzanine level of the station was built.
 When the Bloor subway was extended to Warden and the streetcar shuttle eliminated, the corridor was walled off and the temporary terminal torn down.
 Shuttle streetcars looping at Keele did so near the Indian Grove exit of the station, on what is today land occupied by a retirement home.
 A corridor leading from this temporary loop to the eastbound platform of Keele was built, and a moving sidewalk constructed to hurry passengers along.
 Again, when the subway was extended to Islington, the temporary platform was abandoned, and the corridor blocked off.
-The moving sidewalk, for all we know, was walled in.
+The moving sidewalk was largely left intact and simply walled in.
 You can see evidence of this corridor on the wall of the eastbound platform; the bricks covering over the entrance don't quite match the tiles of the rest of the station wall.

 Also at Eglinton, the back (north) corridor originally used for unloading buses from platforms 1-9 was blocked off, possibly to save the cost of retiling it while allowing its gray Vitrolite tiles to replace damaged ones elsewhere in the station.